+ESPERANTO

 Have you ever stopped to think what a tremendous advantage an international language would be to the proletarian movement?
 The leading radicals of Europe, men like Barbusse, Rolland, McCabe and Henderson, as well as the Soviet Government, understand this very well and that is why they are supporting Esperanto.

 The Metropolitan Esperanto Club is an organization of radicals, formed for the purpose of popularizing a single international language among the workers of this country.
 If you have vision and foresight we will gladly welcome your cooperation in our work.

 METROPOLITAN ESPERANTO CLUB

+138 West 13th Street,

+New York City

 Students of Esperanto at home will find our complete text book and dictionary a great help.
-The price is still \$1.50 post free, and 25c. more in Can-ada.
+The price is still \$1.50 post free, and 25c. more in Canada.
 Personal class instruction at the Rand School and in all principal cities; write for details.

+The

+ELECTRIC CHAIR

+will be the fate of two innocent men if

+LABOR

+does not interfere.